survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 T> It can be convenient to use a tool like *serve* (`npm i serve -g`) to serve the build directory.
 In this case, execute `serve` at the output directory and head to `localhost:3000` at your browser.
 You can configure the port through the `--port` parameter.

-T> You can use packages like [html-webpack-template](https://www.npmjs.com/package/html-webpack-template) or [html-webpack-template-pug](https://www.npmjs.com/package/html-webpack-template-pug) with *html-webpack-plugin*.
+T> [html-webpack-template](https://www.npmjs.com/package/html-webpack-template) or [html-webpack-template-pug](https://www.npmjs.com/package/html-webpack-template-pug) complement *html-webpack-plugin* and provide more powerful templates to use with it.

-T> There are also specific plugins for the plugin and you can even generate favicons using [favicons-webpack-plugin](https://www.npmjs.com/package/favicons-webpack-plugin). [script-ext-html-webpack-plugin](https://www.npmjs.com/package/script-ext-html-webpack-plugin) gives you more control over script tags and allows you to tune script loading further.
+T> There are also specific plugins for the plugin and you can even generate favicons using [favicons-webpack-plugin](https://www.npmjs.com/package/favicons-webpack-plugin). [script-ext-html-webpack-plugin](https://www.npmjs.com/package/script-ext-html-webpack-plugin) gives you more control over script tags and allows you to tune script loading further. [html-webpack-cdn-plugin](https://www.npmjs.com/package/html-webpack-cdn-plugin) makes it easier to use popular open source CDNs with it.

 ## Adding a Build Shortcut